SoYoungSoWhat/qutoutiao/readme.txt

 git is a distributed version control system;
-git is free software distributed under the GPL;
-git has a mutable index called stage. git tracks changges of files.
+git is free software distributed under the GPL; ----here fix bug 101 git has a mutable index called stage. git tracks changges of files.